Day Three: Living the Aulani Life

 The day before we had stopped by the Disney Vacation Club desk and learned there was a member breakfast held Monday mornings at 9:00.
 We were asked to check-in about 15 minutes early where we received "Member since ____" buttons and were told to grab some seats at round 8-top tables.
 There were leis on the table for the taking (exactly the same as the nice check-in ones: fresh floral and kukui nut).
 The breakfast offerings included coffee, tea and juices with assorted pastries like croissants, scones, and muffins.

 The event itself was about an hour or so.
-It was a typical feel good, "thanks for being members" kind of time (with that soft underlying "think about buying more points" pitch).
+It was a typical feel good, "Thanks for being members" kind of time (with that soft underlying "Think about buying more points" pitch).
 We saw a video reel, some people around the room told stories and there was some trivia (Julie even won a Stitch pin!).
-Then there was a large group guess the Disney song/dance challenge.
-Everyone ended up "winning" a navy blue DVC baseball cap.
+Then there was a team "guess the Disney song/dance challenge".
+Everyone ended up "winning" a nice navy blue DVC baseball cap.
 Upon wrap up cast members were around for anyone who had questions.
 It was a nice little start to the day.
 We wouldn't plan our schedule around it or anything but if you happen to be around on that Monday morning you might as well stop by for some freebies!

 A Perfect Pool Day

 After breakfast we went back to the room to get ready for a full day pool side.
 We packed our bags with sunscreen, reading material, and drinks.
 We also brought a little cooler bag with some lunch and snacks.
 We made the adult only Wailana pool our home base.
 It was nice and quiet, further from the kids areas, and actually wasn't overly crowded either.
 We were able to find both shaded spots and sunny spots with comfy chairs.
-The pool bar was steps away as well as the quick service restaurant for drink refills (and the nicest pool side bathroom too!).
+The pool bar was steps away as well as the Ulu Cafe, (quick service restaurant) for drink refills.
+The bathroom in this area was also the nicest one in the whole pool area.

 We spent most of the day lounging, napping, reading and enjoying some adult beverages.
 We had brought some of our own drinks, but when in paradise you definitely have to enjoy some frozen tropical treats.
 We sampled some different drinks on the menu like Mai Tais and Mojitos.
 By far our favorite drink of the week was the Liliko-i-Lada, a Pina Colada with passion fruit puree.
 Delish!

 (Note: the Wailana Pool Bar closes at 5:00.
 When we asked the bar staff, we were told they used to be open much later but they found no one visited the bar once dinner time came so they close early year round.
-Which was a bummer because we would have stayed there later.)
+Which was a bummer because we would have loved to hang out here in the evenings.)

-Each day at Aulani you have to show your key card to get a colored wristband for the day to prove you have resort access.
+Each day at Aulani you need to present your key card to receive a colored wristband for the day to prove you have resort access.
 This is also how you can get towels (as many as you would like).
-We would even grab pool towels the night before an off-site excursion and make sure to bring them back.
+We would even grab pool towels the night before an off-site excursion and just bring them back when done.
 We also should note we used the towel tent closest to the adult pool which also happened to be for DVC members only.

 In addition to the Wailana pool we also enjoyed acting like kids a bit too.
 We loved the lazy river that snakes around most of the pool area.
 It moves nice and slow to just float and there is some cool scenery.
 There are some areas where some waterfalls may splash you though!
 There were also some water slides as well.
 The guys spent a lot of time perfecting the launch that would produce the fastest slide speed.